-Settlement
+Alternative Settlement Cycle

-We expect that delivery of the Notes will be made against payment therefor on or about June , 2020, which will be the fifth business day following the date of the pricing of the Notes.
+We expect that delivery of the Notes will be made against payment therefor on or about , 2021, which will be the fifth business day following the date of pricing of the Notes (such settlement cycle being herein referred to as "T+5").
 Under Rule 15c6-1 under the Exchange Act, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the Notes on any date prior to the second business day before delivery thereof will be required, by virtue of the fact that the Notes initially will settle T+5, to specify an alternate settlement cycle at the time of any such trade to prevent a failed settlement.
+Purchasers of the Notes who wish to trade the Notes prior to their date of delivery hereunder should consult their own advisors.